plume-lib/merging/README.md

 A **merger** is either a merge tool or a merge driver.

 A **merge strategy** works on internal git data structures, deciding what text to hand to a merge driver.
-However, if two of {parent1,parent2,base}
+(For example, it detects renames.)
-are the same, then the merge strategy makes a decision and the merge driver is never called.
-This repository (plume-lib merging) does not include a merge strategy; the ones built into git are adequate.
+However, if two of {version1,version2,base} are the same, then the merge strategy makes a decision and the merge driver is never called.
+This repository does not include a merge strategy; the ones built into git are adequate.

 ## Why to use a (re-)merge tool rather than a merge driver